The battle for digital disruption: startups vs incumbents

 All in all, our analysis does not paint a pretty picture for large, legacy businesses.
 The strengths that traditionally protected them from smaller and more agile competitors are being whittled away.
 Startups are maintaining their agility edge, but with easier access to capital, strong brands, and rapid customer acquisition.

 However, the future does not need to be bleak for incumbents.
 In many industries where they are under threat of digital disruption, like financial services, telecommunications, retail, and technology, incumbents lead from a position of strength.
 They are mostly well capitalized, strongly managed, and profitable.
 At the moment, many of them struggle to appropriate the advantages traditionally reserved for startups, such as being agile and innovative.
 However, this need not be the case.
-If they are able to improve their sensing capability for digital treats and opportunities, their digitization of products, services, and processes, and their speed of execution, then they should be well placed to compete with startups.
+If they are able to improve their sensing capability for digital threats and opportunities, their digitization of products, services, and processes, and their speed of execution, then they should be well placed to compete with startups.

 Michael Wade is the Cisco Chair in Digital Business Transformation, and Professor of Innovation and Strategic Information Management at IMD.
 His interests lie at the intersection of strategy, innovation, and digital transformation.